Madeleine Mathiot

-Madeleine Mathiot (June 11, 1927 – December 4, 2020) was a Professor emerita of Linguistics at the University at Buffalo in Buffalo, New York.
+Madeleine Mathiot (June 11, 1927 – December 4, 2020) was an American linguist who was professor emerita of linguistics at the University at Buffalo in Buffalo, New York.

-Mathiot received her Ph.D. in 1966 from the Catholic University of America with a dissertation entitled, "An approach to the study of language and culture relations."
+Mathiot received her PhD in 1966 from the Catholic University of America with a dissertation entitled, "An approach to the study of language and culture relations."
 She is best known for her work on the O'odham language (also known as Papago-Pima), linguistic meaning, and conversation analysis.
 In 1973 she published A Dictionary of Papago Usage which was based on her work with O'odham-language speakers in the late 1950s and early 1960s.
 The Arizona Daily Star lauded it as "probably the finest dictionary compiled for any North American Indian language."